-Based on the number of votes cast for the office of Governor at the last regular state gubernatorial election, the number of signatures required for initiatives is: 246,372 and the number for referenda is: 123,186.
+For initiatives and referenda filed in 2017 - Based on the number of votes cast for the office of Governor at the last regular state gubernatorial election, the number of signatures required is: 259,622 and the number for referenda is: 129,811.

 Since a certain percentage of petition signatures are normally found to be invalid due to duplication and non registration, it is recommended that sponsors file as many signatures as possible.